Hospitality Degree Programs at the University of Nevada (Las Vegas)

 The first of those programs is the university’s Bachelor of Science in Hospitality Management.
 Suitable for students who want to work in any area of hospitality management, it teaches them how to look at the finances of an operation, create a budget, manage the daily operations of those companies and sustain the available resources.
 Students can choose different concentrations based on where they want to work.
 The program includes concentrations in gaming management, PGA golf management, restaurant management, and events and meetings.
 Students can either take a capstone course or do an internship in addition to taking classes such as Hospitality Finance, Hospitality Cost Control, Hospitality Accounting and Facilities Management.

-A Master of Hospitality Administration (MHA) program is available for executives and features two tracks: gaming management and hospitality management.
+An online Master of Hospitality Administration (MHA) program is available for executives and features two tracks: gaming management and hospitality management.
 The hospitality management focuses more on restaurants and hotels, while the gaming management features courses on casino operations.
 Fifteen of the credits that students earn come from core courses, including Financial Analysis for the Service Industries, Hospitality Service Management and Human Resources and Behavior in the Hospitality Industry.
 Students will also select four electives from a variety of courses such as Hospitality Industry Cost Control, Operational Analysis in Hospitality Management, Dynamics of Tourism, Information Technology in Hospitality Management and Online Training and Development.

 Also available is a Doctor of Philosophy in Hospitality Administration, which features 60 credits.
 This program asks students to complete 12 credits of practical work such as practicums and internships and 24 credits of classes from the William F. Harrah College of Hospitality.
 Though 12 credits will come from their dissertation work, the other 12 credits will come from courses that include Issues and Trends for Hospitality Educators, Philosophy of Science in Hospitality Research and Readings in Hospitality Management.
 The William F. Harrah College of Hospitality that offers all of these programs was named after the local casino of the same name.